We all come empty-handed to this world. We all will leave so.

 I used to be a constant worrier.
-I would agonise over what happened and let myself wallow in self pity.
+I would agonize over what happened and let myself wallow in self-pity.
 And I would keep thinking about what could go wrong in the future.
 What if I were to lose whatever I have?

 But it all changed once I learned about the “Law of Attraction”.
-After I read the book ‘The Secret’, I understood my constant worrying was bringing me more things to worry.
+After I read the book ‘The Secret’, I understood my constant worrying was bringing me more things to worry about.
 I had to stop that habit.

-I practise gratitude in my bullet journal.
-But you can practise it anywhere.
+I practice gratitude in my bullet journal.
+But you can practice it anywhere.
 Even now, as you are reading this.